clemkor/aws-nxt-node/README.md

-AWS Mining Node
+AWS NXT Node
 ===============

-An Ethereum mining node on AWS.
+An NXT node on AWS.

 Development
 -----------